 Does orforglipron have the same side effects as tirzepatide?

 Similar GI side effects (nausea, diarrhea, vomiting) because both activate GLP-1 receptors.
-Orforglipron's discontinuation rate is slightly higher (5.3 to 10.3% vs 4.3 to 7.1%) possibly because daily dosing renews GI symptoms each day.
-Tirzepatide's weekly injection concentrates symptoms into a 24 to 48 hour window.
-Orforglipron has no injection site reactions.
+Orforglipron's discontinuation rate is slightly higher (5.3 to 10.3% vs 4.3 to 7.1%), possibly because daily dosing renews GI symptoms each day.
+Tirzepatide concentrates symptoms into a 24 to 48-hour window after injection.
+Orforglipron has no injection site reactions, bruising, or rotation-related concerns.

 The Bottom Line